Learn what to look for in a quality pair of earbuds with great microphones.

 - 40hrs playback time

-If you are looking for an affordable option, you should definitely consider the Taotronics SoundLiberty 79.
+Another affordable option with superb quality is the Taotronics SoundLiberty 79.
 Other than the stable Bluetooth connectivity and great bass reproduction, the IEM comes with “Smart AI Noise Reduction” technology that is great at picking up your voice among the background noises.

 Taotronics SoundLiberty 79’s Mic Test

 From the demo, you can hear that the voice is being picked up and amplified.
-Even in noisey environment, the voice clarity is still maintained.
+Even in a noisy environment, the voice clarity is still maintained.

 High sweatproof rating – IPX7

 At IPX7, the SoundLiberty 79 is highly sweatproof.
-To give you a better perspective, IPX8-rated headphones allows you to swim with it!
+To give you a better perspective, IPX8-rated headphones allow you to swim with it!

 Great for workout

-With a great bass, stable Bluetooth connection and being sweatproof, the SoundLiberty 79 is a triple threat as a headphones for workout.
+With a great bass, stable Bluetooth connection, and being sweatproof, the SoundLiberty 79 is a triple threat as a workout headphones.